 You’ll have the specialist skills you need to work in your chosen area of marine biology, ecology or conservation.
 You could apply for work in the UK or internationally, for employers such as governments, environment agencies, education institutions and research establishments.

 Graduation doesn’t need to be the end of your time with us.
-If you’d like to continue your studies we offer a wide range of full-time and part-time postgraduate courses including MSc Animal Behaviour: Applications for Conservation and MSc Applied Animal Behaviour.
+If you’d like to continue your studies we offer a wide range of full-time and part-time postgraduate courses including MSc Animal Behaviour: Applications for Conservation and MSc Applied Wildlife Conservation.

 We’ll assess you regularly so that you can check your progress.
 We’ll use a range of methods, including exams, essays, practical reports, computer-based assessments, presentations, reviews of scientific papers and laboratory skills tests.